-One of the goals of the Fair Futures program is to help young people do early career exploration and gain progressive career development experiences in line with their interests, strengths, and academic plans/goals.
+One of the goals of the Fair Futures program is to help young people do early career exploration and gain progressive career development experiences in line with their interests, strengths, and academic plans/goals so that they can eventually navigate onto a living wage career path.

-As such, via the Goals & Steps framework, we encourage young people who are coached to: 1) conduct career exploration each year with the Coach and/or Specialist; and 2) ideally engage in at least one career development experience each year, if possible.
-Career development experiences can include an internship, extracurricular, job training, employment, etc. The type of career exploration they do and the type of career experience they engage in should always be tailored to their interests, academic situation, and developmental stage.
-Coaches should be mindful, however, that sometimes young people are not yet ready to engage in a career development experience for many reasons.
+As such, via the Goals & Steps framework, we encourage all young people who are coached to: 1) conduct career exploration each year; and 2) engage in at least one career development experience each year.
+Career development experiences can include an internship, extracurricular, job training, employment, etc. These two Goals apply to all young people, regardless of their age or academic situation.
+That said, the type of career exploration they do and the type of career experience they engage in should always be tailored to their interests, academic situation, and developmental stage.